 The pricing is then further divided between ‘professional’, and ‘enterprise’ plans for each of the categories.

-iMocha offers a free plan, however, it requires companies to get in touch with them and it not self-served from their website.
+iMocha offers a free plan, however, it requires companies to get in touch with them and it is not listed on their website.

 4. HackerRank vs Mettl